Indrani0721/Restaurant-Recommendation-System/README.md

 ## Setup instructions

 After installation, opened cmd ->> entered python --version, to check if it is installed and up to date.

 Later, using cmd, created two files :
 1. restaurant_recommendation.py
 2. test_recommendation.py

-Created a file from cmd to VS code, using below commands:
+Created and navigated the files from cmd to VSCode.

+Commands used:

 C:\projectdirectory>type nul > restaurant_recommendation.py